epsil/gll/README.md

 Let's start by defining some terms.

 A *parser* is a function which takes a string as input and returns a *parse result*.
-A successful result contains two values: an abstract syntax tree and the remainder of the string.
-A failing result just contains the input string, which can be used for error reporting.
+A parse result is either a success or a failure.

 A *parser combinator* is a function that takes parsers as input and returns another parser.
 In other words, it's a higher-order function, taking functions as input and returning a new function as output.
 Using parser combinators, we can build bigger parsers out of smaller parsers.

-We'll start by defining a simple string parser.
-First we'll define data types for parse results:
+First we'll define data types for parse results.
+A successful result contains two values: an abstract syntax tree and the remainder of the string.
+A failing result just contains the input string, which can be used for error reporting.

 ```Scheme
 (struct success (tree tail) #:transparent)
 (struct failure (tail) #:transparent)
 ```

 This defines `success` and `fail` as constructor functions for parse results.
 For example, we can create a successful result with the expression `(success tree tail)`, and a failure with `(failure tail)`.
-We can also *pattern match* against these expressions, which we will see multiple examples of below.
+We can also *pattern match* against these expressions, which will be demonstrated below.
 (If we didn't have pattern matching, then we would need to check for a successful result with the function `success?` and extract its parts with the functions `success-tree` and `success-tail`, which are generated automatically.)
 The `#:transparent` option makes the values printable.

 Now we can define two trivial parsers: one which accepts any input, and one which accepts no input.
 The first is often known as the "empty parser", "epsilon" or "return".
 It can be used to define optional parsings.